Math 569: Representations of surface groups

 As described in the syllabus, each student taking the course for credit must prepare a 30-minute final presentation on a topic to be approved by the instructor.

-The presentations will be held in three sessions:
+All presentations will be in Taft 300 (the usual classroom), in three sessions:

 - Tue Apr 25, in class (Lecture 29), one presentation